 Something I didn’t understand as a new fish owner was the importance of filters.
 Without a filter, your tank will be building up quite a bit of ammonia which can cause your fish to get sick or act lethargic.

 But a little something to calm your nerves.
 There can be about 40 ppm of nitrates before it starts getting toxic, but it still would be best to keep nitrate level down by changing the water once a week and making sure you have clean filters.

 Please make sure that your tank is the right temperature.
-Your water should be between 78°F and 80°F (25.5°C and 26.5°C) if your water is below 74°F(23.5°C) your water is much too cold for your Betta and may be causing a lot of shock to them.
+Your water should be between 78°F and 80°F (25.5°C and 26.5°C) if your water is below 74°F(23.5°C) your water is much too cold for your betta fish and may be causing a lot of shock to them.
 If you have a tank that is 2.5 or more gallons, it would be best for you to buy a water heater.

 (Note: this will not happen with better heaters especially in larger tanks.it is best to buy a water heater you can change the temperature of, or spend some extra time reading the reviews.)
 We personally use the marina compact heater for a 2.5 Gallon tank.

 As a general precaution, always keep your tank far from windows or out of rooms that experience drastic temperature changes.